 In 1 Kings 18, the prophet Elijah announced that God was going to end a severe drought that had plagued the land of Israel for several years.
 He told King Ahab, “Go, eat and drink, for there is the sound of a heavy rain” (v.41).
 But Ahab didn’t see any clouds in the sky, so he remained where he was.
 But Elijah had faith that the rain was coming, and he sent his servant out to scan the sky seven times until finally the servant reported that there was a tiny cloud in the sky.
 Soon it started to pour, and Ahab, who hadn’t believed it would rain, got stuck in the storm.

-I want to encourage us today to have faith that God will provide what we need even if we don't see it coming.
+I want to encourage us today to remember Ecclesiastes 11:4 and have faith that God will provide what we need even if we don’t see it coming.
 If we wait too long, we might miss the opportunity of a lifetime.
 But when we work hard with faith at what we have been called to do, we will surely reap the rewards.